-Selma Burke was an accomplished artist, artist’s model, arts administrator, nurse, and teacher.
-In 1988, Spelman College awarded Burke with an Honorary Doctor of Humane Letters.
-She maintained a long relationship with the College, and frequently interacted with administration, faculty, and students.
-Burke is perhaps best known for creating the bronze plaque of Franklin Delano Roosevelt which would inspire his image on the dime.
-Although United States Mint’s chief engraver John Sinnock’s initials are on the dime, it is important to note that the image of Roosevelt is similar to Burke’s work.
-Burke also created portrait busts of luminaries Mary McLeod Bethune and Martin Luther King, Jr. In 1995, Selma Burke bequeathed her personal papers to the College and a significant collection of her works of art, including 12 bronze, marble, and wood sculptures and plaster studies for her design for the portrait of Franklin Delano Roosevelt.
+, and frequently interacted with administration, faculty, and students.
+Burke is perhaps best known for creating the bronze plaque of President Franklin Delano Roosevelt that inspired his image on the dime.
+Although the initials of John Sinnock, the United States Mint’s chief engraver, appear on the dime, it is important to note that the image of Roosevelt is strikingly similar to Burke’s work.
+Burke also created portrait busts of luminaries such as Mary McLeod Bethune and Martin Luther King, Jr. In 1995, Selma Burke bequeathed her personal papers, as well as a significant collection of artworks—including twelve bronze, marble, and wooden sculptures and plaster studies for her design of Roosevelt’s portrait—to the College.

-Gale and William Simmons have promised a rich selection of 23 works from their extensive collection of African ceramics to Spelman College.
+Gale and William Simmons have promised a rich selection of twenty-three works from their extensive collection of African ceramics to Spelman College.
 Created by women who reside throughout the continent, from Burkina Faso to Mozambique, the diverse group of pots exemplifies beauty, talent, and tradition.
-Throughout Africa ceramics serve utilitarian and ceremonial purposes.
-The clay containers are a central part of life and serve a variety of functions: cooking; storing food, beer and other fermented beverages, water or medicines; and evoking the presence of the ancestors.
+Throughout Africa, ceramics serve utilitarian and ceremonial purposes.
+The clay containers are a central part of life and serve a variety of functions: cooking; storing food, beer and other fermented beverages, water, or medicines; and evoking the presence of ancestors.